Pornhub

-Pornhub was launched in Montreal, Canada, in 2007.
-Pornhub also has an office and servers in Limassol, Cyprus.
-In March 2010, the company was bought by MindGeek (known then as Manwin), which owns numerous other pornographic websites.
-The site is available internationally but has been blocked by some individual countries such as India, mainland China, the Philippines, Pakistan and Sri Lanka.
-It offers virtual reality porn, amongst other products, and hosts the Pornhub Awards annually.
+The site allows visitors to view pornographic videos from various categories, including professional and amateur pornography, and to upload and share their own videos.
+Content can be flagged if it violates the website's terms of service.
+The site also hosts the Pornhub Awards annually.

-Incidents have been reported of Pornhub hosting non-consensual pornography.
-The company has been criticized for slow or inadequate responses to some of these incidents, including the hosting of the high-profile channel GirlsDoPorn, which was closed in 2019 following a lawsuit and charges of sex trafficking.
-In December 2020, following a New York Times article on such content, payment processors Mastercard and Visa cut their services to Pornhub.
-On 14 December 2020, Pornhub removed all videos by unverified users.
-This reduced the content from 13million to 4million videos.
+In December 2020, following a New York Times exposé of non-consensual pornography and sex trafficking, payment processors Mastercard and Visa cut their services to Pornhub.
+Pornhub then removed all videos uploaded by unverified users, reducing the total content from 13 million to 4 million videos.
+A 2023 documentary, Money Shot: The Pornhub Story, covers the opposition to Pornhub and the views of some pornographic performers.

 History

-Pornhub was founded by web developer Matt Keezer as a website within the company Interhub, and launched on 25 May 2007.
-In March 2010, the company was purchased by Fabian Thylmann as part of the Manwin conglomerate, now known as MindGeek.
-In 2013, Thylmann sold his stake in the company to senior management – Feras Antoon and David Tassillo.
-As part of MindGeek, Pornhub makes up one of several pornographic websites in the company's "Pornhub Network", alongside YouPorn, RedTube, and others.
-Though not the most popular pornographic website, Pornhub is the single largest such website on the internet, hosting more videos than any similar site.
+Pornhub was launched on 25 May 2007 by web developer Matt Keezer as a website within the company Interhub.
+In March 2010, the company was purchased by Fabian Thylmann as part of the Manwin conglomerate (now known as Aylo).
+In 2013, Thylmann sold his stake in the company to Feras Antoon and David Tassillo, who served until 2022 as its CEO and COO, respectively.

-The website allows visitors to view pornographic videos from a number of categories, including professional and amateur pornography.
-Users can share videos on social media websites and leave "like" or "dislike" votes.
-Users may also optionally register a free Pornhub account, which additionally allows them to post comments, download videos and add videos to their favourites, as well as upload videos themselves.
-Videos can be flagged if they contain content which violates the website's terms of service.

 In an effort to introduce quality curation to the site, the company launched a service called "Pornhub Select" in October 2013.
-Pornhub also launched a content curation website on 9 October 2013 called "PornIQ", which uses an algorithm to create personalized video playlists for the viewer based on a number of factors, including their porn preferences, the time of day they're visiting the website, what part of the world they live in and the amount of time the viewer has to watch the video(s).
+Pornhub also launched a content curation website on 9 October 2013 called "PornIQ", which used an algorithm to create personalized video playlists for the viewer based on a number of factors, including their porn preferences, the time of day they are visiting the website, what part of the world they live in, and the amount of time the viewer has available.
 David Holmes of PandoDaily noted that Pornhub's data-intensive approach to playlists set it apart from previous attempts at user-generated playlists, and marked a new trend in the switch from content searching to passive curation among Web 2.0 websites.